60 gram orange

 Can I eat oranges if I have diabetes?

-Yes, in moderation and paired with protein or healthy fats to minimize blood sugar impact.
+While oranges can be high in natural sugars, it's best to consume them in moderation and pair them with protein or healthy fats to minimize blood sugar spikes.